 Dental sealants—a thin plastic film that is placed on the chewing surfaces of molars, where 90 percent of cavities in children occur—are a proven, effective public health measure.
 Sealants cost one-third as much as filling a cavity, and prevent painful toothaches, lost school time for kids, and lost work time for parents.

 Many children who would benefit from dental sealants don’t have them.
 Fewer than one-quarter of six- to 11-year-olds in low-income families have sealants, making these children much more susceptible to developing cavities and other dental problems.

 Research has found that school-based programs, where dental hygienists or dentists travel to schools and screen and apply sealants to all students in the optimal age group, are effective in providing sealants.
 School-based programs are timely, reaching seven- and eight-year olds shortly after their first molars have come in.
 Bringing services into schools effectively reaches children who normally face significant obstacles in obtaining dental care.

-The Pew Children’s Dental Campaign is working with experts in dental public health to identify the best strategies to expand sealant programs, develop guidance on using Medicaid and CHIP to fund sealant programs, and research best practices.
+Pew's effort to improve children’s dental policy is working with experts in dental public health to identify the best strategies to expand sealant programs, develop guidance on using Medicaid and CHIP to fund sealant programs, and research best practices.

 Learn More About Reimbursing Physicians

 Read a Pew factsheet on reimbursing physicians for fluoride varnish.